-Reverse mortgages have been around for decades and aren’t going away anytime soon.
-Because this kind of financial tool has been around for so long, there can be a lot of confusion and misinformation about reverse mortgages and how they work.
-In fact, many people consider reverse mortgages to be a poor financial option while just as many people have used reverse mortgages to their benefit.
-If you are unsure about whether a reverse mortgage is the best option, consider these reverse mortgage pros and cons.
+Reverse mortgage loans have been around for decades and aren’t going away anytime soon.
+Because this kind of financial tool has been around for so long, there can be a lot of confusion and misinformation about reverse mortgage loans and how they work.
+In fact, many people consider reverse mortgage loans to be a poor financial option while just as many people have used reverse mortgage loans to their benefit.
+If you are unsure about whether a reverse mortgage loan is the best option, consider these reverse mortgage loan pros and cons.

 - Closing costs – Fees related to the transfer of property from one owner to the next; these are common if you plan to sell your home later on to repay the reverse mortgage loan.

 - Monthly servicing fees – A lender may charge a monthly fee to handle your loan.

 These fees can often be rolled into the balance of your loan, but you should be aware that they exist.
 It is also important to understand that a reverse mortgage loan collects interest over time, meaning you will have to pay back more than you originally were awarded.
 Most reverse mortgage loans have variable interest rates instead of flat rates, which means the amount of interest you pay can change over time.

 And a final reverse mortgage loan con that should not be overlooked: reverse mortgage loans use up the equity in your home, meaning that you will have fewer assets at your disposal.
 While this isn’t a big deal for some individuals, it impacts any inheritance you plan to pass on to heirs.

 Interested in learning more about reverse mortgage loan pros and cons?
 Contact